css4j/css4j/README.md

 You can run a variety of Gradle tasks with the Gradle wrapper (on Windows shells you can omit the `./`):

 - `./gradlew build` (normal build)
-- `./gradlew build publishToMavenLocal` (to install in local Maven repository)
+- `./gradlew publishToMavenLocal` (to install in local Maven repository)
 - `./gradlew copyJars` (to copy jar files into a top-level _jar_ directory)
 - `./gradlew testOn8` (run tests with Java 8)
 - `./gradlew jacocoTestReport` (produces a test coverage report in the `build/reports/jacoco/test/html` directory)